TummaVarshik/sommarie-ai-master/README.md

 - 🧩 **ShadCN UI** for accessible, customizable React components
 - 🗄️ **NeonDB (PostgreSQL)** for serverless database storage of summaries and user data
 - 📤 **UploadThing** for secure PDF uploads (up to 32MB) and file management
-- 💳 **Stripe** for subscription management and secure payment processing
 - 🟦 **TypeScript** for static typing and enhanced development experience
 - 🎨 **TailwindCSS 4** for utility-first, responsive styling